NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Elude the Divine.md

 **Prerequisites** Bright Lion Dedication
 * * *
 You are able to escape inquisitions involving divine magic, allowing you to blend in well in Mzali but also to avoid unwanted attention in other oppressive theocracies.
-You gain the [[Feats/Slippery Secrets|Slippery Secrets]] skill feat, and its benefits also apply against divination effects that attempt to discern your deity.
+You gain the [[Slippery Secrets|Slippery Secrets]] skill feat, and its benefits also apply against divination effects that attempt to discern your deity.
 When using Slippery Secrets against a divine divination, you gain a +2 circumstance bonus, and on a critical success, the divination reveals false information appropriate to your false persona, rather than nothing.

 *Source: Pathfinder Lost Omens: Legends*
 *OGL*